 In my case, depending on the task at hand, that usually includes a pair of work gloves that leave my fingers free, a back brace to remind that the lower back is a far-too-delicate thing to take chances with when lifting and clothes that don’t allow bagginess to exist.
 Oh, and work shoes with velcro rather than laces — remind me to tell you about the time some laces started wrapping around a bicycle pedal, to my detriment.

 But I’ve added a new bit of clothing to the mix — the G-Form Sternum shirt.
 Yes it does look sorta “Superman”-ish if you wear it under your shirt, what with the black clingy material and the yellow emblem that is actually a protective plate.
-You’ll most likely wear it as outerwear, as I do, when doing something where some real protection against being impacted at your chest can occur.
-Besides, it looks cool.
+You’ll most likely wear it as outerwear, as I do, when doing something where some real protection against being impacted at your chest can occur, such as when working out using the best exercise equipment.

 Now the best part about the G-Form Sternum shirt is that the “emblem” is using reactive protection technology.
 What that means in real-speak is that it feel a bit rubbery to the touch, but not all rigid.
 However when it’s struck it goes all Schwartznegger; besides becoming rigid, it works to dissipate the impacted force it is being struck with so that the area beneath it is protected from both the initial impact and the results of that impact.
 The G-Form folks say that 94% of the force being transmitted onto the Sternum shirt is taken care of: in real-world terms that means a baseball hitting it (and you) with an impacted force of 294 pounds loses some 94% of its impact.
 And keep in mind that the pad stiffens as needed, but then returns to a more pliable state that you don’t really notice.